devadathanmb/rit-attendance-bot/README.md

 ## What does this bot do?
-As said above, this bot helps you see your attendance details published in [RIT Soft]() just with a few commands.
-I found that the popular [bot]() is now not working anymore so I decided to make my own.
+As said above, this bot helps you see your attendance details published in [RIT Soft](http://rit.ac.in/ritsoft/ritsoftv2/) just with a few commands.
+I found that the popular [atttendancebot](https://t.me/atttendancebot) is now not working anymore so I decided to make my own.

 ## Previews
 <div align="left">